Cloves-Rodrigues/Cloves-Rodrigues/README.md

   <!-- Header -->
   <img src="• dev_ (1).png" width="100%">
   <!-- Introduction: It´s me -->
-  <h2 align="center"><strong>Hi there!
-I´m Cloves Neto,</strong> an entusiasty web development and programming of systems ERP.
+  <p align="center"><b>Hi there!
+I´m Cloves Neto,</b> an entusiasty web development and programming of systems ERP.
 I´m a computer engineering student at the university center of the united metropolitan colleges, night shift, I am in constant study improving my skills in web development and tools for ERP systems.
-Feel free, see the projects I developed and follow me to see future projects and tips for web programming in my social networks.</h2>
+Feel free, see the projects I developed and follow me to see future projects and tips for web programming in my social networks.</p>

   ---